hibol/Miette/README.md

 - Drag & drop reordering for phases, ingredients, and steps, including on unsaved recipes
 - Tag input with autocomplete on existing tags
 - Unsaved-changes warning if navigating away mid-edit
+- Inline validation: missing title, missing ingredient name or quantity, unnamed phase in a multi-phase recipe

+**Notes (admin)**
+- Add timestamped notes to any saved recipe — useful for logging observations, variations, or cooking results
+- Date is pre-filled to the current date and time, editable before saving
+- Notes are read-only while editing the recipe, to keep both workflows separate

 **Admin**
 - Create, edit, and delete recipes